ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### Limitations

-Current limitations for a punt to host:
+Current limitations for punt to host:

 - UDP configuration cannot be shown or even configured using the VPP CLI.
 - VPP does not provide an API to dump configuration.
 Thus the VPP agent does not have the opportunity to read existing entries and this may cause certain issues with resync.